Molwickpedia

 an / v = w

-The previous can be verified by carrying out calculations using the value of the average speed of the planet Mercury.
-(One entire revolution has 2 π radians or 360 degrees, each degree has 60’ minutes and each minute has 60” arc seconds)
+We could verify it by carrying out calculus using the value of the average speed of the planet Mercury.
+One entire revolution has radians or 360 degrees, each degree has 60’ minutes and each minute has 60” arc seconds.

 Centripetal acceleration